adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/README.md

-# JMRI MQTT SPRING TRANSFORMER ESP AND ARDUINO WIRELESS ECO SYSTEM
+# JMRI MQTT WIRELESS ECO SYSTEM

 > Jmri will push the data to the mqtt topic \
 > spring transformer application configured with nodes and its details like no of turnout, no of signals, no of light in the node \